Trying to figure out what ShareASale Affiliate Program is and how to join?

 Once you click on Get Links, you will be taken to a page that specifically focuses on that merchant.
-You can click on text links, banners, custom links, deals/coupons and more.
-It just depends on what you want to use to promote their product.
+You can click on text links, banners, custom links, deals/coupons, and more.

 Text Links are ready-to-use text that you can simply copy the HTML and paste it into a post or any page of your website.
 It’s a great call to action if you need that.

 Banners will give you an array of banners to choose from your specific merchant.
 Most bloggers will place these on their sidebar or within a blog post.
 I love banners because you can search based on size (pixels) and it will populate banners to choose from.

 Create Custom Link allows you the option to browse the website you are an affiliate for and find specific pages or products you would like to link to.
 You would then copy the URL from their website, paste it onto ShareASale’s page for custom links and ShareASale would create a custom link you could use in the HTML of your website.